SubhashreePrusty/chatapplication/README.md

-A computer networking peoject uses Java sockets having a chat client and a chat server
+A computer networking peoject using Java sockets having a chat client and a chat server